Bren08/milestone-project-no.1/README.md

 # The Monkees - My First Milestone Project

 The website is about a 1960's music band called The Monkees.
 In this project I would like to showcase my knowledge of HTML & CSS.
-The site is broken down into seven sections, Home, About, Music, Videos, Tour, News and Contact Us.
+The site is broken down into seven sections, Home, News, Music, Videos, About, Tour and Contact Us.
 Each section gives an array of information, for the existing fan-base and for newer fans to explore.
 Whether it's listening or viewing current and back catalogue material or maybe just to interact with other like-minded fans through a various choice of social media channels, this website allows the user to indulge themselves.
 With everything there is always room for improvement and I am only too happy